verneh/ganwithmusic/README.md

 # ganwithmusic
-generative art that comes alive as it matches the music
+generative art that comes alive as it matches the music. playing around with the lucid sonic dreams package. you should check that package out.